charlottevedrines/Java-Projects/README.md

 # Java-Project

 ## Project name: Polynomial local minimizer
-The first project finds the local minimum of a polynomial function of order n using steepest gradient descent.
+This project finds the local minimum of a polynomial function of order n using steepest gradient descent using Java.
 <img width="627" alt="Screenshot 2023-07-14 at 15 01 48" src="https://github.com/charlottevedrines/Java-Projects/assets/97196465/69a70c25-15b0-4ed9-a34c-556495135403">